web-infra-dev/rspack/CONTRIBUTING.md

 6. Make sure all the tests pass, you can read the "Testing" section below to learn about it.
 7. Run `pnpm run lint:js` and `pnpm run lint:rs` to check the code style.
 8. If you've changed some Node.js packages, you should add a new [changeset](https://github.com/changesets/changesets).
 Run `pnpm run changeset`, select the changed packages and add the changeset info.
+9. If you've changed some Rust packages, you should add a new [changeset](https://github.com/changesets/changesets) for `@rspack/binding` package.
-9. Submit the Pull Request, make sure all CI runs pass.
+10. Submit the Pull Request, make sure all CI runs pass.
-10. The maintainers will review your Pull Request soon.
+11. The maintainers will review your Pull Request soon.

 When submitting a Pull Request, please note the following: